ThePrankMonkey/garage/README.md

 - v3
   - Web camera feed on page
 - v4
-  - React Native frontend and android app
+  - Move to FastAPI backend
 - v5
+  - Move to React Native frontend and android app
+- v6
-  - design and order a custom HAT PCB
+  - Design and order a custom HAT PCB

 ## Issues